 07 of 08

-For cabbage lovers, these vegetable sarma or (where "posna" means Lenten or fasting) allow one to indulge in a favorite food while still following the church's rulings on abstinence.
+For lovers of stuffed cabbage, this sarma recipe includes only vegetables, allowing them to indulge in a favorite food while still following the church's rulings on abstinence.

 08 of 08

-This recipe for Serbian Lenten pogacha (POH-gah-cha), also known as pogaca, uses no eggs, milk or butter, so it is perfect for a fasting meal, like the period before Easter and during Advent.
-Compare this with a nonfasting pogacha recipe.
+This recipe for Serbian Lenten pogacha (POH-gah-cha), also known as pogaca, uses no eggs, milk or butter, so it is perfect for a fasting meal, like the period before Easter and during Advent, unlike other pogacha recipes.